 Education has always been important to the Peace Pledge Union (PPU).
 We now provide a range of educational resources on topics ranging from conflict resolution to the history of nonviolent resistance movements.

-Our most recent project in this area is The Men Who Said No, a website telling the stories of the conscientious objectors of the First World War.
+Our most recent educational project is The Men Who Said No, a website telling the stories of the conscientious objectors of the First World War.
 As well as its uses as a general interest website, and by people researching local and family history, it provides a chance for schools to explore the history of conscientious objectors in their own area.

 You can find many of our other educational resources here.
 Please note that some of them are in the process of being updated.
 (This is a link to our former website, which we are in the process of moving across).
 You can find further material on the website of the Peace Education Network, which includes the PPU as well as several other groups promoting education for peace.